IPv6 Subnetting – General Procedure

 The fraction simply means that hexit will vary from 0 and not get through to the top of the hex range i.e. ‘f’

-Thus our sub-prefixes will be of the form: 2001:db8:0HHH::/42 (the first two ‘H’s going from 0 – f and the last one ending at some yet-to-be determined value).
-Again this is another reason to work with nibble (4 bit) boundaries, we avoid all this ‘mess’ and all hexits will vary cleanly from o – f.
+Thus our sub-prefixes will be of the form: 2001:db8:HHH0::/42 (the first two ‘H’s going from 0 – f and the last one ending at some yet-to-be determined value).
+Again this is another reason to work with nibble (4 bit) boundaries, we avoid all this ‘mess’ and all hexits will change cleanly from 0, 1, 2, 3, 4 … up to f.

 Step #3: Finding the Increment (or Block B)